RaineyMisty/katsuo-ropebound/README.md

 Advanced topic group multiplayer: Jagger, Alli, Sean

-# game premise:
+## game premise:

 It is a 2D pixel-art platformer where cooperation is necessary.
 Players control several characters bound by a rope, to conquer the majestic and treacherous slopes of a mysterious mountain, you must master the art of collaborative climbing to reach the top.

-# Advanced topic AI:
+## Advanced topic AI:
 main implementation: AI created should be a deep learning model focused as a cooperative player for platforming, using a behavior tree to solve jumping with 2 or more players.
 ### check with team which learning we are doing

-# Advanced topic Multiplayer:
+## Advanced topic Multiplayer:
 main implementation: multiplayer should be a client server model

-# midterm goal:
+## midterm goal:

+AI - we have decioson tree created

+Multiplayer - connect to a host client

+maps - 1st map platforms and sidewall collision

+rope implementation - rope physics slack

+rope implementation - rope physics momentum

+camera movement - follow the mid point between 2 players

+player movement - jump ,left ,right, up